hasura/graphql-engine/docs/graphql/manual/schema/data-validations.rst

 Using Postgres
 --------------

-This is ideal if you want the validations to be in Postgres itself.
+This is ideal if you want the validations to be part of your Postgres DDL.

 Simple validations via check constraints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^